 Nubank's performance in the first quarter of 2026 partially exceeded market expectations.
-In revenue and customer volume, it surpassed the analysts' consensus, as reported by BTG.
+In revenue and customer volume, it surpassed the consensus of 19 analysts covering the digital bank, as reported by BTG.
 However, it fell short of expectations in net profit and ROE.

 Between January and March, the financial institution recorded net revenue of US$5.3 billion, a 42% increase over the same period last year – market expectations were US$4.93 billion.
 The number of clients reached 135.2 million, with 115 million in Brazil, 15 million in Mexico, and five million in Colombia.